setrofim/veraison-event-log-slides/veraison-event-log.md

 ## Option 3: log collected periodically from attester

-1. Attester is registered/enrolled with the Log Monitor (LM).
+1. Attester is registered/enrolled with the Log Manager (LM).
-    - LM is either a new Veraison node, or a services assumed by Veraison to exist elsewhere in the deployment.
+    - LM is either a new Veraison node, or a service assumed by Veraison to exist elsewhere in the deployment.
 2.
     1. Attester sends the log to the LM either periodically or at specified points (e.g. after an update),
     2. or LM periodically polls the attester for log updates.
 3. Attestation flow between attester/RP and the verifier is unchanged.
-After receiving the evidence, the verifier uses is it to identify a log and requests it from the LM during the appraisal.
+After receiving the evidence, the verifier uses it to identify a log and requests it from the LM during the appraisal.

 ---